psam21/ipl26/README.md

 ## 🚀 Features

-- **League Overview**: Real-time ticker showing total league spending, overseas slot usage, and top buys.
+- **League Overview**: Real-time ticker showing total league spending, overseas slot usage, and top 10 most expensive buys.
-- **Bento Grid Dashboard**: Compact, responsive cards for all 10 teams displaying purse status, squad size, and key risks (SPOF).
+- **Bento Grid Dashboard**: Compact, responsive cards for all 10 teams displaying purse spent, squad size, and key risks (SPOF).
 - **Interactive Team Drawers**: Drill down into any team to view:
   - **SWOT Analysis**: Strengths and Weaknesses parsed from expert analysis.
-  - **Pitch View**: Visual representation of the "Best XI" on a cricket field.
+  - **Pitch View**: Visual representation of the "Best XI" on a cricket field, with sidebars showing squad depth (reserves).
   - **Roster Table**: Sortable list of all players with price tags and "New" player badges.
-- **Visual Analytics**: Color-coded indicators for Title Probability (Green/Yellow/Red).
+- **Visual Analytics**: Color-coded indicators for Title Probability (Green/Yellow/Red) and detailed probability breakdowns.

 ## 🛠️ Tech Stack